 You may pursue a personal injury claim so that you or your injured loved one may recover monetary damages for past and future medical bills, ambulance charges, rehabilitation, cost of hiring household/errand assistance, loss of consortium, and more.
 As your personal injury Minnesota car accident lawyers, we will work tirelessly to help you acquire the money you deserve.

 Time is of the Essence—You Only Have a Limited Period to File A Personal Injury Claim

 You will typically have six years to file a personal injury claim, but delaying could jeopardize your case.
 There are even some circumstances that reduce this period to two years!
 With the complexity of filing a claim, it’s critical that you do it correctly.
-Without understanding Minnesota’s personal injury laws and filing on time, your ability to collect damages may be compromised, or eliminated entirely.
+Without understanding, Minnesota’s personal injury laws and filing on time, your ability to collect damages may be compromised, or eliminated entirely.

-To protect yourself when you or a loved one has been injured because of a teen’s negligence or reckless driving, you need trusted, experienced Minneapolis personal injury lawyers who will protect your rights and who genuinely care about you.
+To protect yourself when you or a loved one has been injured because of a teen’s negligence or reckless driving, you need to be trusted, experienced Minneapolis personal injury lawyers who will protect your rights and who genuinely care about you.
 When we work for you, it’s important that you have legal guidance to avoid claim missteps.

-Sieben Edmunds Miller Lawyers Represent Clients throughout Minneapolis, the Twin Cities and Dakota County—Contact Us Today
+Sieben Edmunds Miller Lawyers Represent Clients throughout Minneapolis, the Twin Cities, and Dakota County—Contact Us Today

-To understand your rights and the possibility of fair economic recovery, all you need to do right now is give the Sieben Edmunds Miller personal injury Minnesota attorneys a call at 651.323.2464 to set up a no-cost, no obligation consultation.
+To understand your rights and the possibility of fair economic recovery, all you need to do right now is give the Sieben Edmunds Miller personal injury Minnesota attorneys a call at 651.323.2464 to set up a no-cost, no-obligation consultation.
 If you prefer, you can send us a message on our easy-to-use contact form.
 We’ll communicate with you quickly and provide you with a free case review and explanation of your legal options.